huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

 * `ip_version` - (Optional, Int) Specifies the IP version, either 4 (default) or 6.

-* `port_id` - (Optional, String) The port id which this EIP will associate with.
-If the value is "" or not specified, the EIP will be in unbind state.

 The `bandwidth` block supports:

 * `share_type` - (Required, String, ForceNew) Whether the bandwidth is dedicated or shared.
 Changing this creates a new